TwilioDevEd/notifications-quickstart-objc/README.md

 Follow the directions in the README on one of the above servers, and get the web client up and running to make sure you have everything configured right for the demos you are interested in.

 ##Please Note
 You'll need to test this on the device, since the iOS simulator can't receive notifications.
-To test on device, your server will need to be on the public Internet.
+To test on a device, your server will need to be on the public Internet.
 For this, you might consider using a solution like [ngrok](https://ngrok.com/).

 In the ViewController file, on this line,